Kanchana 2: Production

 Raghava Lawrence began work on the third installment in the Muni franchise in 2012, then titled Muni 3: Ganga.
 He said that he had two different storylines for the sequel.
 Taapsee Pannu was selected as the female lead.
-Anjali was said to have been signed for the title role of Ganga, but she was later replaced by Nithya Menen.
+Anjali was said to have been signed for role of Ganga, but she was later replaced by Nithya Menen.
 Lawrence introduced his brother Elvin in the film, who danced in a music video.
 Lawrence was reported to be appearing in six different looks in the film.
 Pooja Ramachandran was also chosen and was said to be playing the role of an anchor.
 In October 2013, Lawrence injured himself while filming and the making of the film was stopped for over three months.
 The film was in production for over two years.

 Soundtrack

 The soundtrack features five songs composed by C. Sathya, S. Thaman, debutants Ashwamithra and Leon James, with the latter contributing two songs to the album.